TheRealXG/Calculator_CS/README.md

   5. `./waf`

 #### Changes That Were Made
-The steps abve are all that is needed to compile the calculator UA for use in RTEMS and QEMU with this BSP since it is already setup in repository.
-This will detail some of the changes that were made to use LIBBSD and RTEMS for this application.
+The steps abve are all that are needed to compile the calculator UA for use in RTEMS and QEMU with this BSP since it is already setup in the repository.
+This will explain some of the changes that were made to use LIBBSD and RTEMS for this application.
 This is not necessarily comprehensive, but highlights some of the changes made.

 RTEMS uses the WAF build process.
 The rtems_waf submodule provides the python WAF build tool.
 WAF uses the `wscript` file to script the build process.
 This file had to be modified to include LIBBSD as part of the build process, in place of the legacy RTEMS networking library.
 The wscript imports the `rtems_waf.rtems_bsd` python file.
 And then the `rtems_bsd` functions are called in their corresponding rtems functions in the wscript.
 E.g., `rtems_bsd.init(ctx)` in `def init(ctx):` in `wscript`.
 See the following excerpt.
 ```python